project-lince/baseline-process/README.md

 ## Acknowledgments

-* Aanyone whose code was used, etc
+* Anyone whose code was used, etc